quynhdinh/quynhdinh.github.io/_posts/2023-09-02-algorithmic_puzzle.md

 ---
 layout: post
-title: "[Tech] Hackerrank problems writing-ups"
+title: "[Tech] Algorithmic puzzle writing-ups"
 ---

-I just realized Hackerrank have a list of really problems that suit my taste.
-I prefer problems that are short, algorithmic and interview-type.
-Following are my writing-up of non-trivial problem solving on this platform!.
+This is a place where I write up the solutions for some nice problems I stumbled upon

+My problem selection taste are short, algorithmic and interview-type.
 ### [Cut the tree](https://www.hackerrank.com/challenges/cut-the-tree/problem)
 Given a tree.
 Remove any one edge.
 Find the minimum absolute sum of two subtree value nodes.
 ```cpp